KCKR

-KCKR (91.9 FM) is a radio station broadcasting a religious format.
+KCKR (91.9 FM) is an American radio station broadcasting a religious format.
 Licensed to Church Point, Louisiana, United States, the station serves the Lafayette area.
 The station is currently owned by Family Worship Center Church, Inc.

 History

 The station was assigned the call letters KCKR on October 23, 1996.
 On September 8, 2005, the station changed its call sign to the current KCKR.
 On March 27, 2007, the station was sold to Family Worship Center Church, Inc.